-Complex disasters such as Hurricane Sandy present a cascade of impacts to those affected -individuals, families and communities.
-These disasters often promote feelings of fear, confusion, grief, helplessness, anxiety, anger, guilt and even diminished confidence in self or others.
+Complex disasters such as the Oklahoma Tornado present a cascade of impacts to those affected -individuals, families and communities.
+These disasters, often involving loss of life, loss of property and loss of neighborhood and community cohesion, may promote feelings of fear, confusion, grief, helplessness, anxiety, anger, guilt and even diminished confidence in yourself or others.
 In order to counter these effects, disaster experts endorse an approach called Psychological First Aid (PFA), which can help reduce negative feelings and foster one's sense of safety, recovery and hope.